ldidry/lutim/README.md

 It means Let's Upload That Image.

 ## What does it do?
-It stores images and allows you to see them or download them.
+It stores images and allows you to see them, download them or use them in Twitter.
 Images are indefinitly stored unless you request that they will be deleted at first view or after 24 hours / one week / one month / one year.

 ## License